BorjaRequena/Quantum-Fisherman/README.md

     array([1.00417878, 1.03164371, 1.03249533])

+Finally, we have the `device_independent_overlap` method, which computes the overlap between quantum states across devices.
+The behaviour si similar to that of the previous methods but with backends.

 For further details about the underlying mechanisms of each method and their arguments, refer to the docs :)